pierangeloc/ray-tracer-zio/pres/deckset.md

 ---

-# Minimal theory
+# Foundations
-^ We need to cover a bit of theory here to be able to cope with the fact we are in a 3D space where objects and rays are living
-So we will cover points and vectors, and affine transformations, which are just translation/scaling/rotation and their combinations
+^ The foundations of this all are points and vectors, which are both represented by 3 numbers, but the difference is that vectors can be added with each othr, but points cannot.
+What you can do with points is add a vector to a point to get another point.
+And what you are building this way is an affine space

 ![left fit](img/pt-vec-combined.png)

 [.list: alignment(left)]
 - Points and Vectors
-- Affine transformations
+- Transformations (rotate, scale, translate)

 ---
-^ * Vectors are tuples of 3 coordinates, they can be added, every vector has an opposite, and there's a vector that is neutral element
-* Points are also tuples of 3, representing the position of a point with respect to a reference frame.
-I can't add 2 points, but subtracting 2 points gives mme a vector.
-In particular, a vector has infinite representations in terms of pairs of points
+^ It's pretty easy to encode this in simple scala... and to verify that they satisfy the properties we just mentioned

 ![left fit](img/pt-vec-combined.png)